die Glocke Files: The Inner Circle

 NOTE: Please note this is a work of fiction, based on the Reich Star roleplaying game and the events that are fictionalized there in.
-This information is part history and part adaptation to the Reich Star universe.
+This information is part history and part adaptation to the fictional world of the Reich Star universe.
 In the original RPG Core Rulebook by Creative Encounters, little details are given about Hitler’s assassination in 1941, but it is assumed that Himmler had something to do with it (as he succeeded him).
 All of this stems from this line in the core rulebook timeline on page 184.

 The Inner Circle

 Adolf Hitler’s inner circle were the most powerful men in the Third Reich, before his assassination.
 It was a finely balanced team of military commanders, administrative leaders and Ministers of the Nazi Party (NSDAP).
 This is a list of Hitler’s top 10 henchmen, who they were and a brief explanation of their roles.

 Head of the Nazi Party Chancellery (a role previously called Deputy Fuhrer until Hess defected and Bormann replaced him with the new title), Hitler’s Personal Private Secretary, controlling all information passed to and from Hitler and controller of all personal access to Hitler.
 He had final approval over all legislation and de facto control over all domestic matters.

 A key holder of the secrets of Hitler, Bormann was not only completely unaware of the plot to assassinate Hitler but also the contingency plans laid out by Joachim von Ribbentrop.
 Weeks before the assassination, Bormann had obtained information that drew his suspicions about von Ribbentrop but he did not have time to act on them.
 It is assumed that Bormann was to be killed in the same assassination attempt as he was supposed to be with Hitler at the time.
 However, von Ribbentrop and his allies had arranged for Bormann’s kidnapping hours before he was to leave.